 Foods that have a characterizing ingredient(s) and/or component(s) must be labeled with a percentage declaration of the characterizing ingredient or component.
-The percentage declaration is calculated on the basis of the ingoing weight of the characterizing ingredient or component.
+The percentage declaration is calculated on the weight of the characterizing ingredient or component.
 The percentage declaration may be an actual amount or a minimum amount, provided that a minimum declaration is clearly labeled.
 Placement of the declaration on the label is not prescribed.
-Where it is included in the ingredient list, it must appear immediately after the name of the ingredient in the list.

-Directions for Use and Storage (Standard 1.2.6)
+Instructions for Use and Storage (Standard 1.2.6)